Operation Eagle Claw: Assault teams

-The ground forces consisted of 93 Delta soldiers to assault the embassy and a 13-man special forces assault team from Detachment "A" Berlin Brigade to assault the Ministry of Foreign Affairs where three further hostages were being held.
+The ground forces consisted of 93 Delta soldiers to assault the embassy and a 13-man special forces assault team from Detachment A to assault the Ministry of Foreign Affairs where three further hostages were being held.
 A third group of 12 Rangers were to act as the roadblock team at the Desert One landing area.
-Rangers were also tasked with taking and holding the Manzariyeh Air Base near Tehran to provide the springboard for escape from Iran.
+Rangers were also tasked with taking and holding the Manzariyeh Air Base near Tehran to be used to escape from Iran.
 In addition, the CIA had prepared an in-country team of 15 Iranian and American Persian-speakers, most of whom would act as truck drivers.